Neoi Poroi railway station: Services

+Proastiakos

+The station is served the following lines of the Thessaloniki Proastiakos or suburban railway:

+Thessaloniki - Larissa with 1 tph. (transfer to Regional, Express & InterCity services at Larissa).

+National train services

+Currently while Intercity trains passthrough the station, non call at the station.

+Bus

 In 2013 a new railway & bus interchange service began operations.
 Run by TrainOSE Bus The service allows passengers to transfer to a bus which departs for the beach for €1.
 The service operates every Friday, Saturday and Sunday, for the entire summer season.